Biography of Alain Delon

 She filed a counterclaim, alleging physical force was used during her eviction from Douchy.
 Both claims were dismissed, but Hiromi has since been barred from entering Douchy.We had a peaceful life together, surrounded by our beloved dogs and cats...
 He was happy and asked for nothing more, nor did I. 95% of my life was dedicated to Alain.

-At the beginning of 2024, a public scandal erupted – this time, Delon's children were quarreling.
-59-year-old Anthony Delon accused his half-sister Anouchka in an interview with Paris-Match of hiding their father's cognitive test results.
-She sharply retorted: "Father can no longer tolerate Anthony's aggressive outbursts, who calls him a 'senile'."
-Alain-Fabien then entered the fray, posting a video on social media showing Anouchka whispering nasty things about her brothers to their father.
+At the start of 2024, a public scandal erupted – this time, Delon's children were fighting among themselves.
+59-year-old Anthony Delon accused his half-sister Anouchka in a Paris-Match interview of hiding their father's cognitive test results.
+She fired back: "Father can no longer tolerate Anthony's aggressive outbursts – he calls him 'senile.'"
+Alain-Fabien then jumped into the fray, posting a video on social media showing Anouchka whispering nasty things about her brothers to their father.

 Last Years and Death

-In early 2022, Alain Delon shocked fans by saying he wanted to end his life voluntarily through euthanasia.
-The actor lived in Switzerland, where the procedure is legal.In the summer of 2019, the artist suffered two strokes.
-Additionally, he had blood cancer – diffuse lymphoma – and Alzheimer's disease.
+In early 2022, Alain Delon stunned fans by revealing he wanted to end his life through voluntary euthanasia.
+The actor lived in Switzerland, where the procedure is legal.In summer 2019, the actor suffered two strokes.
+He also battled blood cancer – diffuse lymphoma – and Alzheimer's disease.

-In May of the same year, several media outlets reported that Alain had carried out his intentions, but his press secretary denied this.Alain Delon on euthanasiaAt some point, a person can leave on their own, by their own choice.
+In May of that year, several media outlets reported that Alain had followed through on his intentions, but his press secretary denied this.Alain Delon on euthanasiaAt some point, a person can choose to leave on their own terms.
 Without hospitals and injections – peacefully and quietly.

-On August 18, 2024, Alain Delon passed away from natural causes.
+On August 18, 2024, Alain Delon died peacefully of natural causes.
 His family made a statement:

 Alain-Fabien, Anouchka, Anthony, and (dog) Loubo deeply regret to announce the passing of their father after a long illness.
 He died peacefully at his home in Douchy, surrounded by his three children and family.